JamesBrownR/Clipernator/info.md

 Changes (I need to make a lot of changes, not sure where to start):

   * make glowsticks be able to reflect projectiles, anything that is reflected should also become an explosive (so it explodes on impact). to be clear, reflected projectiles should not explode instantly, but should become explosive such that it detonated when it collides with something after the glowstick reflected it.
-It should also pause the game few a few frames like hitflash (UPDATE: this seems to be implemented, but this note has not been removed because it seems that hitflash is incorrectly activated when a reflected entity hits something, instead of it being activated when you reflect something.)
+It should also pause the game few a few frames like hitflash (UPDATE: this seems to be implemented, but this note has not been removed because it seems that hitflash is incorrectly activated when a reflected entity hits something, instead of it being activated when you reflect something. also, when you reflect a projectile the glowstick cooldown should instantly be set to zero)